MacKenzieOBrian/ChatServer/README.md

 # Concurrent Chat Server in Java

-This project is a practical demonstration of Java concurrency
+This project is a practical demonstration of Java concurrency from CSCU9V6

 ## System Architecture